konovod/myecs/README.md

 - [x] benchmark comparison with flecs (https://github.com/jemc/crystal-flecs)
 - [ ] groups from EnTT - could be useful?
 - [x] Serialization
+  - [ ] Flexible control of what components to skip
 - [ ] Different contexts to simplify usage of different worlds
 ### Future
 - [x] Callbacks on adding\deleting components